-There is a risk that stockholders may not receive distributions or that our distributions may not grow over time and a portion of our distributions may be a return of capital.
+There is a risk that shareholders may not receive distributions or that our distributions may not grow over time and a portion of our distributions may be a return of capital.

-We have made distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
-We cannot assure stockholders that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
+We have made distributions on a quarterly basis to our shareholders out of assets legally available for distribution.
+We cannot assure shareholders that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
 Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in this prospectus.
 Due to the asset coverage test applicable to us under the 1940 Act as a BDC, we may be limited in our ability to make distributions.
 Our ability to make distributions may also be affected by our ability to receive distributions from SBIC I LP which is governed by SBA regulations.

 When we make distributions, we will be required to determine the extent to which such distributions are paid out of current or accumulated earnings and profits.
 Distributions in excess of current and accumulated earnings and profits will be treated as a non-taxable return of capital to the extent of an investor's basis in our stock and, assuming that an investor holds our stock as a capital asset, thereafter as a capital gain.
-A return of capital is a return to stockholders of a portion of their original investment in us rather than income or capital gains.
-A return of capital reduces the basis that the investor has in the Company's shares, which may result in an increase in the amount of any taxable gain or a reduction in any deductible loss upon a subsequent sale of such shares.
+A return of capital is a return to shareholders of a portion of their original investment in us rather than income or capital gains.
 See "Material Federal Income Tax Considerations-Taxation as a RIC."